Mahesh-RY/Mahesh-RY/README.md

 ## 🚀 About Me

-I’m Mahesh — a **final-year B.Tech (AI & ML) student** with 1+ year of experience in **AI tech support, international client communication, and B2B project coordination**.
+I’m Mahesh — a **final-year B.Tech (AI & ML) student** with 1+ year of experience in **AI project assistant, international client communication, and B2B project coordination**.

-My journey started as an **intern during my second year**, where I worked hard enough to be offered a role at GAOTek Inc. Over time, I grew into an **AI Tech Support role**, leading international interns, solving technical issues, and delivering AI-driven projects for business and research needs.
+My journey started as an **intern during my second year**, where I worked hard enough to be offered a role at GAOTek Inc. Over time, I grew into an **AI project assistant**, leading international interns, solving technical issues, and delivering AI-driven projects for business and research needs.

 I love building **practical AI/ML solutions** — from **predictive models** to **end-to-end deployed apps**.
 My focus is on making AI not just a buzzword, but something that **solves real problems** in healthcare, environment, and business.